-First Officer Russ Leighton
+Captain Russ Leighton

 Vice President/Director of Safety

-First Officer Russ Leighton serves as the Vice President for the Coalition of Airline Pilots Associations (CAPA) and also serves as the Aviation Safety Coordinator for the International Brotherhood of Teamsters Local 1224.
+Captain Russ Leighton serves as the Vice President for the Coalition of Airline Pilots Associations (CAPA) and also serves as the Aviation Safety Coordinator for the International Brotherhood of Teamsters Local 1224.
 He has been a member of the CAPA Safety Committee since 2005, previously serving as the Director of Safety of CAPA.

 He is responsible for facilitating implementation and maintenance of programs such as ASAP, FOQA, LOSA, FRMS and SMS for the 65,000+ pilots, mechanics, flight attendants, and dispatchers of the Airline Division.
 He is also responsible for training and maintaining Aircraft Accident Go-Teams, to help the NTSB as parties to investigations.
-Previously he was also an Air Safety Investigator for the NTSB and was Investigator-in-Charge for more than 50 aircraft accidents.
+Previously, he was also an Air Safety Investigator for the NTSB and was Investigator-in-Charge for more than 50 aircraft accidents.

-First Officer Leighton has been a pilot for 20 years, with more than 12,000 hours.
+Captain Leighton has been a pilot for 20 years, with more than 12,000 hours.
 He has flown everything from single-pilot, part 135 freight in a Cessna 208, to international flying in a Boeing 767.
 Additionally, we was also an Air Safety Investigator for the NTSB, serving as Investigator-In-Charge of more than 50 aircraft accidents.

-First Officer Leighton is a graduate of Embry-Riddle Aeronautical University in Prescott with a B.S. in Aeronautical Science, and a minor in Aviation Safety.
+Captain Leighton is a graduate of Embry-Riddle Aeronautical University in Prescott with a B.S. in Aeronautical Science, and a minor in Aviation Safety.